 It’s extremely rare to run into dye problems with gobsmackers, as I’m constantly handling the skeins so can spot and fix any issues right away.
 In a few very rare cases, though, differences in the chemistry of my tap water and yours might cause properly fixed dyes to bleed a bit.
 Regardless of the reason, if you find some colour coming off of your gobsmacked yarn, please contact me immediately so I can make it right.

 Do you use any scented products on your yarn?
 I’m pretty sensitive to perfumes and strong scents, so I avoid them as much as possible.
 When I pre-soak my yarn I sometimes use a dash of Ivory dish soap, which has a mild soapy smell that is long gone by the time I’m done with the dyeing process.
 I dye my yarn using high-quality professional acid dyes and citric acid, which doesn’t have any noticeable smell; the final rinse is in unscented Soak wool wash.

 I have allergies.
 Do I need to worry about your yarn?
-I do have a dog, Fennel the Nearly-Toothless Wonder.
-She doesn’t have anything to do with the yarn or the dyeing process and is not allowed in the studio.
-Still, there’s always a small chance that a stray strand of dog hair could get caked up with the yarn; if you have any allergy concerns, please feel free to get in touch and we’ll try to figure things out.
+I do have a dog, Fennel the Nearly-Toothless Wonder, and live with two cats part-time.
+The pets doesn’t have anything to do with the yarn or the dyeing process and are not allowed in the studio.
+Still, there’s always a small chance that a stray strand of dog or cat hair could get caked up with the yarn; if you have any allergy concerns, please feel free to get in touch and we’ll try to figure things out.